 In recent years, the role of groundwater as an integral component of the Great Lakes Basin Ecosystem has been increasingly recognized.
 Currently, the role of groundwater is understood to go well beyond the very limited perception of the past, where groundwater was considered relevant only in matters related to drinking water for inland communities, private water supplies, industrial supply or irrigation.
 Groundwater and surface water dominated systems are interconnected and should be treated as a single system and resource (Winter et al., 1998).
 In recent years, groundwater has been increasingly recognized as being important in the water budget of the Great Lakes as well as for its role in maintaining the chemical, physical, and biological integrity of the aquatic ecosystems of the Great Lakes Basin (Box A lists the services and values provided by groundwater/surface water exchanges).
 Direct and indirect discharges of groundwater to the Great Lakes are estimated to account for as much as 2.7% and 42% (respectively) of the inflows to the Great Lakes (Neff and Nicholas 2005) and for an average of 70 % of the flow of streams and rivers in the Great Lakes Basin (Neff et al., 2005).
-Moreover, the total volume of groundwater stored in the aquifers on the U.S. side of the Great Lakes Basin is 984 cubic miles (4100 cubic kilometers), equivalent to the volume of surface water stored in Lake Huron (Coon and Sheets, 2006) or about 25% of the volume of surface water stored in the Great Lakes, meaning that groundwater in the basin could be considered to be the equivalent of another Great Lakes.
+Moreover, the total volume of groundwater stored in the aquifers on the U.S. side of the Great Lakes Basin is 984 cubic miles (4100 cubic kilometers), equivalent to the volume of surface water stored in Lake Huron (Coon and Sheets, 2006) or about 25% of the volume of surface water stored in the Great Lakes, meaning that groundwater in the U.S. Side of the basin alone could be considered to be the equivalent of another Great Lake.
+If one also considers the volume of fresh groundwater on the Canadian side of the basin (an estimate of which is not available, but is likely similar to that on the U.S. side), groundwater is clearly a major component in the overall water budget of the Great Lakes Basin.